-Five years later Gympie teacher, Jude Coates visited Yiben with Mallam and received the same unforgettably warm welcome and caring hospitality.
+Five years later Gympie teacher, Jude Coates visited Yiben with Mallam and received the same unforgettable welcome and caring hospitality.
 The tiny school had progressed with support from Chris.
 There were more than 30 boys and girls, in four year levels with a dedicated, experienced teacher, Mr Bah, and an active school committee.
-The children sat on benches or little cane stools and worked on their laps.
-They wore the uniforms their parents had proudly provided and worked hard with their lessons which were delivered in English, a new language for most of the Limba speaking village.
+The children wore the uniforms their parents had proudly provided and worked hard with their lessons which were delivered in English, a new language for most of the Limba speaking village.

 The original schoolroom had now been improved; but it was seriously outgrown.
-A sturdy new building with multiple classrooms and a permanent, waterproof roof was envisioned and the villagers had already made and stockpiled hundreds of mud bricks.
+There was no longer room for desks and the children sat on benches or little cane stools and worked on their laps.
+A sturdy new building with multiple classrooms and a permanent, waterproof roof was envisioned and the villagers had already stockpiled hundreds of mud bricks.
 The enthusiasm of the whole community for their school and the children’s enthusiasm for learning were inspiring.

 Also inspiring was Mallam – working tirelessly to encourage and advise, regularly making the 16 km walk from his own village of Kafogo to support the vision, keeping Chris updated, and soon to be managing the construction of a government-standard school building.